edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 a count of tokens, and the embedding, which is of the custom scalar type we created in the previous step.

-We will also add an index inside the ``Section`` type to speed up queries.
-In order to work properly, the index should correspond to the ``cosine_similarity`` function we'll be using to find sections related to the user's question.
-That index is ``ivfflat_cosine``.
-We are using the value ``3`` for the ``lists`` parameter because best practice is to use the number of objects divided by 1,000 for up to 1,000,000 entries.
-Our database will have around 3,000 total entries which falls well under that threshold.
-In our case indexing does not have much impact, but if you plan to store and query a large number of entries, an index is recommended.
+We've also added an index inside the ``Section`` type to speed up queries.
+In order to work properly, the index should correspond to the ``cosine_similarity`` function we're going to use to find sections related to the user's question.
+That corresponding index is ``ivfflat_cosine``.

+We are using the value ``3`` for the ``lists`` parameter because best practice is to use the number of objects divided by 1,000 for up to 1,000,000 objects.
+Our database will have around 3,000 total objects which falls well under that threshold.

+In our case indexing does not have much impact, but if you plan to store and query a large number of entries, you'll see performance gains by adding this index.

 Put that all together, and your entire schema file should look like this: